-Install Microsoft Teams using MSI
+Install Microsoft Teams using Microsoft Endpoint Configuration Manager

-- Retrieve the latest package
+- Retrieve the latest package.

-- Use the defaults prepopulated by the MSI
+- Use the defaults prepopulated by the MSI.

-- Deploy to machines when possible
+- Deploy to computers when possible.

 How the Microsoft Teams MSI package works

 The Teams MSI will place an installer in Program Files.
-Whenever a user signs into a new Windows User Profile, the installer will be launched and a copy of the Teams application will be installed in that user's
+Whenever a user signs into a new Windows User Profile, the installer will be launched and a copy of the Teams app will be installed in that user's

+The default location is C:\Program Files (x86)\Teams Installer on 64-bit operating systems and C:\Program Files\Teams Installer on 32-bit operating systems.
 We don't recommended that you change the default install locations, as this could break the update flow.
 Having too old a version will eventually block users from accessing the service.

-Target machine requirements
+Target computer requirements

 - .NET framework 4.5 or later